helderpinto/AzureOptimizationEngine/docs/customizing-aoe.md

 * `AzureOptimization_PerfPercentileDisk` - The default percentile for disk IO/throughput metrics aggregations is 99.
 The lower the percentile, the less conservative will be VM right-size fit score algorithm.
 * `AzureOptimization_PerfPercentileMemory` - The default percentile for memory metrics aggregations is 99.
 The lower the percentile, the less conservative will be VM right-size fit score algorithm.
 * `AzureOptimization_PerfPercentileNetwork` - The default percentile for network metrics aggregations is 99.
 The lower the percentile, the less conservative will be VM right-size fit score algorithm.
+* `AzureOptimization_PerfPercentileSqlDtu` - The default percentile to be used for SQL DB DTU metrics.
+The lower the percentile, the less conservative will be the SQL Database right-size algorithm.
 * `AzureOptimization_PerfThresholdCpuPercentage` - The CPU threshold (in % Processor Time) above which the VM right-size fit score will decrease or below which the VM scale set right-size Cost recommendation will trigger.
 * `AzureOptimization_PerfThresholdCpuShutdownPercentage` - The CPU threshold (in % Processor Time) above which the VM right-size fit score will decrease (_shutdown recommendations only_).
 * `AzureOptimization_PerfThresholdCpuDegradedMaxPercentage` - The CPU threshold (Maximum observed in % Processor Time) above which the VM scale set right-size Performance recommendation will trigger.